Higher Education Administration programs:

 Yes, The Department of Educational Leadership and Higher Education holds a Fall orientation, and new students are highly encouraged to attend prior to starting a graduate program.

 Traditional students can register for courses using SLU Banner Self-Service.
-Cohort students are registered by the department.
 If you need assistance with course registration, please contact the Department of Educational Leadership and Higher Education.

 Traditional students will be assigned an advisor at the beginning of their graduate program.
 Cohort students will be assigned an advisor after completion of the first year.
 Advisors assist students with course selection, the project or dissertation processes.
 Typically, advisors are assigned on the basis of the student's area of interest within the field of Educational Leadership or Higher Education.

 Yes, for-credit internships are offered in both Educational Administration and Higher Education.
 For students in Educational Leadership programs, a 3 to 4 credit internship is required.
 For students in Higher Education, internships are optional and can be completed in Higher Education Administration, Student Personnel Administration, or College Teaching for 3 credit hours.

 Financial aid is available to qualifying students in the form of scholarships, assistantships grants, and loans.
 Please see the Prospective Students page for additional information.